-Approval via a Notice of Action on Benefits will be sent from the LDSS.
+If the applicant is found eligible, an approval via a Notice of Action on Benefits will be sent from the LDSS.
 Applicants will have the opportunity to link their Medicaid case to their CommonHelp online account with the User Name and Password they used when they applied for coverage.
 They will login to CommonHelp and look for the "Manage My Account" page.
 After answering a few questions to verify their identity, they will be able to "Associate" (link) their case.
-One of the items needed to link the case is the enrollee's case number from the Notice of Action.
+The enrollee's case number and client ID number from the Notice of Action will be needed to associate the case.